outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to internet optimizations: add local data backup centers to cache copies of critical data just like backup electricity generators to methods of recovering or rebuilding crashed systems with alternate data sources

+    - add to science:
+      - examine magnetic/gravitational/electrical/other forces determining relationships of space-times
+        - finding structures of lack where forces arent triggered bc there arent particles there, to allow for uncertainties to develop & be used as input

     - add to bio system analysis: examine what types/positions of intentionally triggerable DNA damage can be used as a way to produce pathogen DNA sections at scale to generate immunity-producing immune response (mutation stack/factory)
       - structural (DNA/cell) damage/change triggers: mutations from toxins, exercise, animal pathogens, enzymes, competition for energy, & other types of DNA mutations
       - structural (DNA/cell) division/growth triggers: hormones, extra energy (energy imbalance based on need)